kazaamjt/Eikobot/docs/quickstart.md

 - A target machine running Debian*
 - Sudo access on said machine

-*Make sure that your user has passwordless sudo rights on the target machine

 ### Step 1: Deploying postgres

 While a module could be provided for you to easily deploy postgres,